LordFetznschaedl/CS2Retake/README.md

 # CS2Retake 1.3.0

-WIP Implementation of a Retake plugin for CS2 using CounterStrikeSharp
+Implementation of a Retake plugin for CS2 using CounterStrikeSharp
 <https://docs.cssharp.dev/>

 ---